User Guide#

 Similar to array cables, any failure or maintenance with an

-of 1 will turn off every connected upstream substation and string of cable(s) and turbine(s)As noted in the substation section, export cables connecting substations act independently and not as a string of connected systems
+operation_reductionof 1 will turn off every connected upstream substation and string of cable(s) and turbine(s)As noted in the substation section, export cables connecting substations act independently and not as a string of connected systems

 The final export cable connecting a substation to the interconnection point can however shut down the entire wind farm